| Real Name | Curtis Granderson, Jr. |

 Personal life

-Off the field, Granderson has served as an ambassador for Major League Baseball International.
-He has traveled to England, Italy, the Netherlands, France, South Africa, China, New Zealand, South Korea and Japan to promote baseball.[85][86][87]
-In appreciation for his efforts, Commissioner Bud Selig penned a thank you letter to Granderson which read in part, "There are so many fine young men playing Major League baseball today, but I can think of no one who is better suited to represent our national pastime than you."[3]
-He has also served as something of an unofficial baseball ambassador to the African-American community, often participating in and initiating dialogue about the lack of Black players at all levels of the sport.[88][89]
-When he endorsed Nike, Inc., Louisville Slugger and Rawlings, he asked them to donate money to his foundation or equipment to inner-city baseball programs rather than pay him.[3]
+Granderson has served as an ambassador for Major League Baseball International.
+He has traveled to England, Italy, the Netherlands, France, South Africa, China, New Zealand, South Korea and Japan to promote baseball.[101][102][103]
+In appreciation for his efforts, Commissioner Bud Selig penned a thank you letter to Granderson which read in part, "There are so many fine young men playing Major League baseball today, but I can think of no one who is better suited to represent our national pastime than you."[2]
+He has also promoted and assisted African-American baseball players, often participating in and initiating dialogue about the lack of Black players at all levels of the sport.[104][105]
+When he signed endorsement deals with Nike, Louisville Slugger, and Rawlings, he asked them to donate money to his foundation or equipment to inner-city baseball programs rather than pay him.[2]

-His foundation, Grand Kids Foundation, has raised money to benefit the educations of inner-city children around the country.[2][3]
-Granderson wrote a children's book, All You Can Be: Dream It, Draw It, Become It!, which was published in August 2009.
-The book is illustrated by students of the New York City public school system.[2]
-In February 2010, Granderson represented MLB at a White House function announcing Let's Move!, a childhood anti-obesity effort sponsored by First Lady of the United States Michelle Obama.[90]
-Granderson donated $5 million to help UIC build a new baseball stadium in 2013.[91]
+Granderson's foundation, the Grand Kids Foundation, has raised money to benefit the educations of inner-city children around the country.[1][2]
+He wrote a children's book, All You Can Be: Dream It, Draw It, Become It!, published in August 2009.
+The book is illustrated by students of the New York City public school system.[1]
+In February 2010, Granderson represented MLB at a White House function announcing Let's Move!, a childhood anti-obesity effort sponsored by First Lady Michelle Obama.[106]
+Granderson donated $5 million to help UIC build a new baseball stadium in 2013.[107]

 Granderson has been involved in the Major League Baseball Players Association (MLBPA) since 2006.
-He has taken part in negotiations of MLBPA labor contracts.[4]
-Granderson was chosen as the 2009 Marvin Miller Man of the Year by the MLBPA for his off-field work, an award he won again in 2016, 2018 and 2019.[1]
+He has taken part in negotiations of MLBPA labor contracts.[3]
+Granderson won the 2009 Marvin Miller Man of the Year Award by the MLBPA for his off-field work, an award he won again in 2016, 2018, and 2019.[108][109]

 Publications